suhasmaddali/Heart-Disease-Prediction/README.md

 ## Introduction

 Predicting the condition of a patient in the case of heart disease is really important.
 It would be good if a patient could get to know the condition before itself rather than visiting the doctor.
 Patients spend a significant amount of time trying to get appointment from doctors.
 After they get the appointment, they would have to give a lot of tests.
 It is also important that a doctor be present so that they could treat them.
 To make things worse, the tests usually take a long time before diagnosing whether a person would suffer from a heart disease.
-It would be handy and better if we automate this process which ensures that we save a lot of time and effort on the part of the doctor and patient.
+However, it would be handy and better if we automate this process which ensures that we save a lot of time and effort on the part of the doctor and patient.

 ![Alt text](Image1.jpg) ![Alt text](images.jpg)